DanielVillacis/Creative-Coding/README.md

    For example : canvas-sketch sketch-02.js

-7. You'll se a server running http address, you can clip it on a browser and see the sketch.
+7. You'll se a server running http address, you can clip it on a browser and you'll be able to see the sketch.

 I'll be soon adding new ones...
 Have fun!